jungkumseok/cpen400a-2018w-assignments/assignments/assignment-2.md

 ## Marking

-There are 7 tasks for this assignment:
+There are 7 tasks for this assignment (Total 15 Points):
-* Task 1:
+* Task 1: 2 Points
-  * A: 1 Point
-  * B: 1 Point
 * Task 2: 1 Point
 * Task 3: 1 Point
 * Task 4: